Fieseler

 The Gerhard Fieseler Werke (GFW) in Kassel was a German aircraft manufacturer of the 1930s and 1940s.
-The company is remembered mostly for its military aircraft built for the Luftwaffe during the Second World War.
+The company is remembered mostly for its military aircraft built for the Luftwaffe during World War II.

 History

 Gerhard Fieseler, the World War I flying ace and aerobatic champion, purchased the Segel Flugzeugbau Kassel on April 1, 1930; it was renamed the Fieseler Flugzeugbau in 1932.
-Fieseler had been a manager for the Raab-Katzenstein, but when this company went bankrupt, Fieseler bought a sailplane factory in Kassel and quickly turned it to building sports planes.
-At the same time, Fieseler still custom-built sailplanes for some of Germany's most prominent designers and pilots, including Wolf Hirth's "Musterle" and Robert Kronfeld's "Wien" and "Austria" (for many years the largest sailplane ever built).
+He had been a manager for Raab-Katzenstein, but when the company went bankrupt, Fieseler bought a sailplane factory in Kassel and quickly turned it to building sports planes.
+At the same time, Fieseler still custom-built sailplanes for some of Germany's most prominent designers and pilots including Wolf Hirth's "Musterle" and Robert Kronfeld's "Wien" and "Austria" (for many years the largest sailplane ever built).

 In 1934, the company achieved prominence when Fieseler won the World Aerobatics Championship in an aircraft his company had built, the F2 Tiger.
-This was followed by the highly successful F5, generally regarded as a classic among sports planes.
-Even greater success was to follow in 1936 when an aircraft of Fieseler's own design won a tender over aircraft from both Messerschmitt and Siebel for a new STOL observation and liaison aircraft for the Luftwaffe.
-It was designated the Fieseler Fi 156 Storch (Stork), and the company would produce over 3,000 during World War II.
-In 1937 Fieseler also produced the Fieseler Fi 253.
+The highly successful F 5 followed, generally regarded as a classic among sports planes.
+Even greater success followed in 1936 when an aircraft of Fieseler's own design won a tender over aircraft from both Messerschmitt and Siebel for a new STOL observation and liaison aircraft for the Luftwaffe.
+It was designated the Fieseler Fi 156 Storch (Stork), and the company produced over 3,000 during World War II.
+In 1937, Fieseler also produced the Fieseler Fi 253.
 On April 1, 1939 the company name changed to the Gerhard Fieseler Werke GmbH.

 Fieseler's other wartime production would largely consist of building other firms' aircraft under licence, including the Messerschmitt Bf 109 and Focke-Wulf Fw 190.
-In 1941 however, a Fieseler project for an unpiloted flying bomb (Fi 103) attracted the attention of the RLM (Reichsluftfahrtministerium - "Reich Aviation Ministry").
-This went into production as the Fieseler FZG-76 (flakzielgerät, antiaircraft targeting device), better known as the V-1.

-The Fieseler factory was the target of many Allied air raids, but continued production throughout the war.
-Following the War, part of the factory continued in business for a few years, producing automotive components.
+In 1941, however, a Fieseler project for an unpiloted flying bomb (Fi 103) attracted the attention of the RLM (Reichsluftfahrtministerium-"Reich Aviation Ministry").
+It went into production as the Fieseler FZG-76 (flakzielgerät, antiaircraft targeting device), better known as the V-1.
+The Fieseler factory was the target of many Allied air raids but continued production throughout the war.
+After the War, part of the factory continued in business for a few years, producing automotive components.
 Its most famous products, the Storch and the V1, continued to be produced by foreign companies.